 TLU provides an educational experience that addresses the whole person – body, mind, and spirit while building on the Lutheran ideals of vocation and service.
 The TLU Lutheran Advantage Scholarship is designed to offer highly qualified Lutheran students the opportunity to continue their education in a challenging and nurturing faith-based environment.

-- The Lutheran Advantage Scholarship may not be combined with academic distinction or academic honors scholarships, but may be awarded in addition to performance and participation awards.
+- This scholarship may not be combined with academic distinction or academic honors scholarships, but may be awarded in addition to performance and participation awards.

 Students must be accepted at TLU in order to be considered for a scholarship and must enroll full time in order to receive and renew the award.